 Muscle building exercises improve your metabolic rate and allow you to eat more without gaining weight.
 Exercise also stabilizes your joints and helps prevent arthritis and degenerative joint disease.

 As you exercise, you will naturally gain more muscle mass.
-This is good, muscle is metabolically active and it burns a lot of calories.
+Muscle is metabolically active and burns a lot of calories.
 But muscle tissue is denser than fat.
 It takes up less space – your waist line gets thinner – but it weighs more.
 Your weight on the scale may actually increase instead of decrease.
-That does not mean you are failing, your body composition is changing.
+That does not mean you are failing; your body composition is changing.
 Don’t obsess over the scales.
 Look at the whole picture.

 Don’t let the weather slow you down.
 You can bicycle indoors by lying on your back, propping your hips on your hands and bicycling your legs in the air.
 You can climb the stairs in a public building.
 You can walk at the mall.
 Join a gym that offers aerobics classes.
 A group setting and upbeat music can enhance the experience for you.

 Your Ipod may be your best friend when it comes to exercise.
 Music makes the time fly and keeps your tempo up.
 Make an exercise playlist of fast-paced upbeat music that you enjoy listening to.
 Only allow yourself to listen to those songs when you are working out.
 That will help motivate you to get up and exercise.
 Music does amazing things to the human brain; it even increases your pain tolerance and endurance.

 Hormone imbalances can contribute to weight gain or the inability to lose weight.
 Low thyroid levels, impending menopause, low testosterone levels, and inadequate cortisone levels can all lead to metabolic disturbances that influence body weight.